 Due to the sanitary crisis caused by the Coronavirus Pandemic, the Spanish government declared the state of emergency by means of Royal Decree 463/2020, of 14 March.
 In this context, the government decided to postpone (not suspend) the execution of the pending phases for the implementation of the liberalization of the "second Digital Dividend".
 The Ministry of Economic Affairs and Digital Transformation, in a press note released on March 30, 2020, has explained that the above measure has been communicated to the European Commission.
-Notwithstanding the above, due to the ending of the state of emergency on 21 June 2020, the Spanish Council of Ministers of 23 June 2020 agreed on 31 October 2020 as the new deadline for the implementation of the liberalization has been completed.
+Notwithstanding the above, due to the ending of the state of emergency on 21 June 2020, the Spanish Council of Ministers of 23 June 2020 agreed on 31 October 2020 as the new deadline for the implementation of the liberalization of the "second Digital Dividend", which was duly complied and the liberalization has been completed.
 On 15 December 2020, the Spanish government launched a public consultation, which ended on 17 January 2021, on the conditions to apply to the 5G frequency auction process.

 The Group believes that any delays in 5G rollouts in Member States due to the Coronavirus Pandemic are likely to be temporary rather than long lasting, considering the systemic importance of universal broadband access.
 However, 5G rollouts could also be adversely affected by growing concerns, fuelled in part by conspiracy theories propagated through social and other media, that 5G's radio waves could pose health risks, which in turn has led to a wave of arson attacks on telecom infrastructures across Europe and other parts of the world.
-If the rollout of 5G is delayed, whether due to the Coronavirus Pandemic, growing movements against the implementation of 5G technology in certain countries or otherwise, or if the Group's business, prospects, results of operations, financial condition and cash flows.
+If the rollout of 5G is delayed, whether due to the Coronavirus Pandemic, growing movements against the implementation of 5G technology in certain countries or otherwise, or if the Group's assets are affected by arson or other attacks, this could materially affect the Group's business, prospects, results of operations, financial condition and cash flows.
 In fact, Public perception of possible health risks associated with radio emissions and electromagnetic radiation could affect the growth of wireless companies, which could in turn slow down the growth of the Group and may affect the Group's results of operations, especially if these perceived risks are substantiated.